 What makes the Ross gouge unique?

 Allen screws are used throughout to maintain years of worry-free ease of adjustment to the machine.
-Allen heads are less likely to strip than standard screws.

 A built in guillotine makes cane prep easy and accessible without the need for extra equipment.